As i write this (2.4.09), I am listening to Harry Marcopoulos, the “whistle blower” who outed Bernie Madoff and also apparently a fine Greek-American!

 The first point was that there are entirely too many GREEN LAWYERS working at the SEC trying to find financial fraud.
 He recommends seasoned Wall Street FINANCIAL Executives who already made their money and want to serve the public.
 If top line former Wall Street executives and front line investigators were on the job, people with extensive FINANCIAL AND ACCOUNTING EXPERIENCE, and with financial incentive to find fraud, they would NOT be intimidated by a well-respected, and feared Wall Street crook such as Madoff.

-The second point that could have helped avoid some of these problems, and something that applied to Madoff particularly, was that he was his own CUSTODIAN.
+The second point that could have helped avoid some of these problems, go a long way to protecting your money, and something that applied to Madoff particularly, was that he was his own CUSTODIAN.
 In many firms, including how I do business, the advisor does NOT have custody of the underlying assets.
 I can buy and sell for clients but can not cash out or remove any holdings from a client’s account.

-Madoff was his own custodian, according to Marcopoulos, which means he could manipulate the actual assets.
+Madoff was his own custodian, according to Markopolos, which means he could manipulate the actual assets.
 Many large financial firms use State Street or Mellon/Bank of NY/Pershing to do their custody work.
-Some companies such as Fidelity have their own clearing/custody operations.
+Some companies such as Fidelity, Schwab and Td Ameritrade have their own clearing/custody operations.
 In these cases, the assets are separate from the money manager and with Madoff, apparently they weren’t.

 In a few local examples of financial fraud, it was reported that the clients made checks out directly to the advisor!
-Anecdotally, I lost out on a referral to a client to an advisor who ended up stealing over $20M from clients (see the story here)!
+Anecdotally, I lost out on a referral to a client to an advisor who ended up stealing over $20M from clients!
 This advisor, reportedly, set up limited partnerships which he could use to funnel money to support his personal desires.

 What can you do to prevent this?